DHTMLX/docs-suite/docs/grid/api/grid_getsummary_method.md

 // getting summary data for the component const totalSummary = grid.getSummary();
-console.log(totalSummary); //{ totalPopulation: 1000000 } - sum of all the values in the "population" column
+console.log(totalSummary); //{ totalPopulation: 1000000 } - the sum of all the values in the "population" column

-// getting summary data for the column const columnSummary = grid.getSummary("age");
+// getting summary data for a column const columnSummary = grid.getSummary("age");
 console.log(columnSummary); //{ totalPopulation: 1000000, avgAge: 28 } - the value of the "age" column only